 If glitz and glam aren’t your thing, then you’re in luck!
 We found the perfect type of logo for you: Wordmarks.

 Wordmark logos are a timeless representative for companies across industries, regardless if you’re in tech, fashion, real estate, food, or in a niche so specialized there’s no word to describe you.

-That’s right – the typeface you choose is key to creating a wordmark that portrays your logo’s personality, as opposed to sporting a logo that sends your audience all kinds of mixed messages.
+That’s right: The typeface you choose is key to creating a wordmark that portrays your logo’s personality, as opposed to sporting a logo that sends your audience all kinds of mixed messages.

 People have a huge range of associations with the shape of letters, and we tend to connect specific styles with words, traits or objects.
 That’s why fonts are full of personality, and they can make a large impact on how your audience perceives your brand.

-Additionally, there are four main font families used in logo design to be aware of: Serifs, Sans Serif, Slab Serif, and Script.
+Additionally, there are 4 main font families used in logo design to be aware of: Serifs, Sans Serif, Slab Serif, and Script.

 Before designing your own wordmark logo, it’s worth checking out the competition to see how they use various typefaces to convey their own brand message.

 In this vein, one way to make a wordmark more interesting is to change up the height of some of the letters in your logo.
-This could mean isolating one letter and putting the business name on a separate line, or placing the important part of the business name in larger letters as pictured above.
+This could mean isolating one letter, like Braun does, putting the brand name on a separate line like The Beatles logo did, or placing the most important part of the business name in larger letters.

 And, if you want to really leap out of the box, you can try going with a font that alternates the size of every other letter.
-Check out how this medical logo pulls it off:

 There’s more to a typeface than just its letters; you have all sorts of characters at your disposal!
 While punctuating logos is not necessarily a design best practice, there are cases in which it can help your wordmark stand out.